tazjin/nixery/README.md

 Nixery](https://www.youtube.com/watch?v=pOI9H4oeXqA) for more information about the project and its use-cases.

-This is not an officially supported Google project.

 ## Demo

 Click the image to see an example in which an image containing an interactive